Exclavia/Kernel-Dev/README.md

     - 10.2.
 [System calls](/chapters/10-user-mode.md#102-system-calls)
     - 10.3.
 [Testing](/chapters/10-user-mode.md#103-testing)

-### Prerequisites
-To compile and run the sample code I provide requires just [GCC](https://gcc.gnu.org/), [ld](https://www.gnu.org/software/binutils/), [NASM](https://www.nasm.us/) and [GNU Make](https://www.gnu.org/software/make/).
-NASM is an open-source x86 assembler, and is the assembler-of-choice for many x86 OS-devs.

-There is no point, however, in just compiling and running without comprehension.
-You must understand what is being coded, and as such you should have a very strong knowledge of C, especially regarding pointers.
-You should also know a little bit of assembly (Intel syntax is used in these tutorials), including what the EBP register is used for.

 ### Resources
 There are plenty of resources out there if you know where to look.
 In particular, you should find these useful: